 The interpretation assumes the existence of a higher objective truth by acknowledging that there is indeed an elephant rather than a rope or a wall.
 However, it should be noted that a religious pluralist has no reason to assume this.

 The interpretation should assume that objective truth is prone to misinterpretation through blinded, subjective experiences by acknowledging that the blind men had accepted false understandings of what it was they were grasping.

-Everyone in the analogy has access to the same elephant so ideally people should actively pursue reality instead of remaining stationary and accepting a false understanding of reality.
 Unfortunately, many people are content with their false understanding of reality, which begs the question of whether or not truth really matters to them.
-It really boils down to the fact that many people value tolerance more than they value truth.
+It really boils down to the fact that many people value a false conception of tolerance more than they value truth.

 Jesus said to him, “I am the way, and the truth, and the life; no one comes to the Father but through Me.
 (John 14:6, NASB)

 In John 8:31-36, Jesus says that those who abound in His word will know the truth, and the truth will make them free.

 Interestingly, the Jews replied that they had never been enslaved to anyone and that they didn’t need to be set free.
 However, the Jews were historically enslaved by the Egyptian Empire, the Assyrian Empire, the Babylonian Empire, the Medo-Persian Empire, the Grecian Empire, and at the time were under the Roman Empire.
 This exemplifies how easily people can believe a lie when they’re trying to protect themselves from the truth.
 Religious pluralism is one such lie that many believe in to protect themselves from the truth